Hiring Trends Your Marketing Team

 1. Research Job Descriptions

-One of the easiest ways to figure out what job skills competitors seek is by reading their publicly posted job descriptions.
+One of the easiest ways to identify which job skills competitors seek is to read their publicly posted job descriptions.
 You can learn a lot about the type of candidates they’re looking for, but you can also figure out what those workers want by reading about the job at hand.

-Many employers explain what perks come with the job.
+Many employers outline the benefits of the job.
 A few will list salary specifications, which can help ensure you remain competitive financially.
-Pay attention to the unusual offers, such as a childcare center at work, travel perks or educational funds.
+Pay attention to the unusual offers, such as a childcare center at work, travel perks, or educational funds.

 2. Embrace Digital Recruitment

 The world is turning to digital solutions for nearly everything, so why not use it to recruit new hires as well?
-One hiring trend involves utilizing the benefits of artificial intelligence (AI) to reduce the amount of time to recruit and hire new employees.
+One hiring trend involves utilizing the benefits of artificial intelligence (AI) using tools like AI recruiting software to reduce the amount of time to recruit and hire new employees.

 3. Attend Marketing Conferences

 Go to marketing events in your area and around the globe.
 You’ll meet other marketing professionals and learn more about how they recruit new hires.
-You may even want to check out their meet and greet functions to see how they interact with potential employees and what they do to attract new workers.
+You may also want to attend their meet-and-greet events to see how they interact with potential employees and how they attract new hires.

 Talk to those seeking employment and ask what they’re looking for.
 Go to job fairs for your industry or local companies and spend a lot of time listening to what job seekers say about the things they most want from a brand.